 You will have 1 of 2 tests to identify an ulcer:

-Other tests that may be performed to look for H. pylori include a blood test checking for antibodies to this organism, a breath test after drinking a substance called urea, and a stool test looking for the bacteria.
+Your doctor may perform other tests to look for H. pylori, including a blood test checking for antibodies to this organism, a breath test after drinking a substance called urea, and a stool test looking for the bacteria.
 The breath test, which is the least invasive, is at least 95% accurate.

 Preventing NSAID-related ulcers means finding different medications or alternative approaches to relieve your pain.
 Talk to your doctor about your options.
 If you have to take NSAIDs for a long time, your doctor may consider prescribing another medication to prevent the development of ulcers.
 This medicine may include an H2 blocker or a proton pump inhibitor, which reduce stomach acid.